open-policy-agent/opa/docs/book/terraform.md

 Keep in mind that it's up to you to decide how to use OPA's Terraform tests and authorization decision.
 Here are some ideas.
 * Add it as part of your Terraform wrapper to implement unit tests on Terraform plans
 * Use it to automatically approve run-of-the-mill Terraform changes to reduce the burden of peer-review
-* Embed it into your deployment system to catch problems that arise when applying terraform to production after applying it to staging
+* Embed it into your deployment system to catch problems that arise when applying Terraform to production after applying it to staging